 You will use UDP as your link layer for this project.
 When a node comes up, it will read in a link (.lnx) file.
 The .lnx file contains one line for each of the node's neighbors, specifying the parameters of the connection between the node and that neighbor.
-The node will open one interface (a UDP socket) for each neighbor, and will use these interfaces to send and receive messages.
+The node will open one interface (a UDP socket) for each neighbor, and will use these to send and receive messages.

 All of the IP packets a node sends should be encapsulated as payloads of UDP packets that will be sent over these sockets.
 You must observe an Maximum Transfer Unit (MTU) of 1400 bytes; this means you must never send a UDP (link layer) packet larger than 1400 bytes.
 However, be liberal in what you accept.
 Read link layer packets into a 64k buffer, since that's the largest allowable IP packet.
-To enforce the concept of the network stack and to keep your code clean, we require you to provide an api to your link layer rather than directly make UDP socket calls from your forwarding code.
-For example, define a struct containing information about a link's UDP socket and the virtual IP addresses/ports associated with it, and pass one as a parameter to your api functions which wrap around your actual socket calls.
+To enforce the concept of the network stack and to keep your code clean, we require you to provide an abstract interface to your link layer rather than directly make calls on socket file descriptors from your forwarding code.
+For example, define a network interface structure containing information about a link's UDP socket and the virtual IP addresses/ports associated with it, and pass these to functions which wrap around your socket calls.

-The IP packet header is available in <netinet/ip.h> as struct iphdr.
+The IP packet header is available in <netinet/ip.h> as struct ip.
 Those of you not using C/C++ may use /usr/include/netinet/ip.h or other sources as a reference for crafting your headers.
 Although you are not required to send packets with IP options, you must be able to accept packets with options (ignoring the options).
 Your network layer will read packets decapsulated from your link layer (the UDP sockets), then decide what to do with the packet: local delivery or forwarding.

 You will need to write an interface between your network layer and upper layers for local delivery.
-In this project, some of your packets need to be handled as RIP; any others will simply be printed.
-In the next project, you'll be passing packets up to your TCP implementation.
-These decisions are based on the protocol field of the IP packet header.
+In this project, some of your packets need to be handed as RIP; any others will simply be printed.
+Next time, you'll be handing packets off to your TCP implementation.
+These decisions are based on the IP protocol field (for example, the protocol number for TCP is 6).
 Use a value of 200 for RIP data, and a value of 0 for the test data from your send command, described below.

 We ask you to design and implement an interface that allows an upper layer to register a $handler^1$ for a given protocol number.
 We'll leave its specifics up to you.

-Even without a working RIP implementation, you should be able to run and test simple forwarding, as well as local packet delivery.
-Try creating a static network (for example, by hardcoding the routing tables) and make sure that your forwarding works.
+Even without a working RIP implementation, you should be able to run and test simple forwarding, and local packet delivery.
+Try creating a static network (hardcode the routing tables or do something similar) and make sure that your forwarding works.
 Send data from one node to another one that requires some amount of forwarding.
 Integration will go much smoother this way.